thechiragvaishnav-dotcom/Wireshark-Network-Forensics/README.md

     ![](images/image18.png)
     * After, successfully Capturing & Saving your file.
     * Your file will display Here Above.
+    * If you don't have any saved file there will be no Open section in your first page

   * **2. The Capture Filter Bar:**